vfilimonov/pydatastream/README.md

 However, please refer to the [pandas documentation](http://pandas.pydata.org/pandas-docs/stable/install.html) for the dependencies.

-PyDatastream could be also installed from [PyPI](https://pypi.python.org/pypi/PyDatastream/0.2.0) using `pip`:
+The latest version of PyDatastream is always available at [GitHub](https://github.com/vfilimonov/pydatastream) at the `master` branch.
+Last relese could be also installed from [PyPI](https://pypi.python.org/pypi/PyDatastream) using `pip`:

 	pip install pydatastream